jph/ubersmith-api/README.md

 Ubersmith API layer

-MIT License (see LICENSE)
+Copyright (c) 2012 James Hynes
+For full license details see LICENSE

-Basically what I intend to do here is make a nice layer for Ubersmith's 2.0 API, as the example shipped with the software is lacking in readability.
+What I've intended to do here is make a nice layer for Ubersmith's 2.0 API, as the example shipped with the software is lacking in readability.

 ```php
 <?